 Hologic fetal fibronectin cassettes

-NHS England and the Department of Health and Social Care (DHSC) have been alerted to a supply disruption of Hologic fetal fibronectin (FFN) cassettes used as a preterm birth marker at point of care.
-These tests are carried out in maternity units on symptomatic women and in preterm birth clinics for high-risk asymptomatic women.
-They are considered a point of care test.
+NHS England and the Department of Health and Social Care (DHSC) have previously alerted you to a supply disruption of Hologic fetal fibronectin (FFN) cassettes used as a preterm birth marker at point of care.

 We are recommending the below adjustments to clinical practice based on a number of assumptions for women presenting with threatened preterm labour.
 These adjustments are supported by both the in-utero transfer and optimisation of the preterm infant (provision of antenatal corticosteroids).
 An alternative product is available to support these clinical adjustments.

-These adjustment in clinical practice have been discussed with the Royal College of Midwives and Royal College of Obstetricians and Gynaecologists, NHS England Pathology Transformation team and point of care test national experts, and they are supportive of the changes in clinical care.
+These adjustments in clinical practice have been discussed with the Royal College of Midwives and Royal College of Obstetricians and Gynaecologists, NHS England Pathology Transformation team and point of care test national experts, and they are supportive of the changes in clinical care.

 Assumptions